emberjs/website/source/guides/models/index.md

 #### Automatic Caching

-The store will automatically caches records for you.
+The store will automatically cache records for you.
 If a record had already been loaded, asking for it a second time will always return the same object instance.
 This minimizes the number of round-trips to the server, and allows your application to render UI to the user as fast as